 1. How do I watch the film?
 Click here to find out.

-2. Is the film in Russian or English?
+3. Is the film in Russian or English?
 The archive mission audio which we've used in the film is almost all in Russian with subtitles.
 We have also included some audio from a Radio Moscow report in English.
-But we have now translated the entire film into more than 30 languages.

-5. I want to organise my own global premiere screening of First Orbit in one of the new languages, so can I get the film to screen?
-You can buy the film for a screening on the 12th April.
-Please visit our buy the film page for more information.
+6. I want to organise my own global premiere screening of First Orbit, so can I download the film to screen?
+Yes - you can download the film for a screening on the 12th April.
+Please visit our downloads page for more information.
 Please note that this page is only for applications to download copies of the film for screening events rather than for private copies.
 If you just want to watch the film at home then please visit our YouTube Channel.

 7. Who owns the film?
 The film First Orbit was funded and produced by The Attic Room and has been released for the 50th anniversary of Yuri Gagarin's pioneering space flight under a Creative Commons license.
 The copyright of the film First Orbit resides with The Attic Room.
 Rights to the music in the film are owned by the composer Philip Sheppard.
 The footage shot specifically for First Orbit by Paolo Nespoli on board the International Space Staion was sponsored by the European Space Agency, and ultimate copyright of this imagery resides with ESA.
 The additional NASA footage used in the film is regulated by the law of public domain.
 Please see NASA's own guidelines for further use of it.